Call Mon-Sun:

 Alternatives to Prescription Zoloft

-Some less-taxing treatment methods, such as Reiki or art therapy courses, can help you connect to your natural, spiritual self and promote healing from within.
+Some alternatives such as Reiki or art therapy courses, can help you connect to your natural, spiritual self and promote healing from within.
 Spiritual practices may also benefit you in your personal journey.
 Neurotoxins have detrimental effects on mental and physical health, and neurotoxin removal is another recommended alternative treatment.
 Diet is extremely important in recovery after antidepressant use, and may also benefit your original symptoms for which Zoloft was prescribed, but did not adequately help.

 Find the Right Kind of Help